Year of entry 2024

 This degree is accredited by the Institute of Materials, Minerals and Mining (IOM3) on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 To hold accredited qualifications for CEng registration, candidates must also hold a CEng accredited Bachelors (Hons) undergraduate degree.

-Academic accreditation relates to individual programmes (not departments or institutions), which are accredited to ensure they meet the high standards set by the profession.
 Graduates from an accredited degree programme will have achieved part or all of the underpinning knowledge for later professional registration.

 Throughout the research project, you’ll produce an independent study, reflecting the knowledge and skills you’ve acquired.
 This will enable you to gain experience of planning, executing and reporting a research work of the type you'll undertake in an industrial or academic environment.
 You’ll also have access to some of the outstanding facilities in School of Chemical and Process Engineering.